PhyloCode: Influences

 The theoretical foundation of the PhyloCode was developed in a series of papers by de Queiroz and Gauthier, which was foreshadowed by earlier suggestions that a taxon name could be defined by reference to a part of a phylogenetic tree.

 Whenever possible, the writers of the PhyloCode used the draft BioCode, which attempted to unify the rank-based approach into a single code, as a model.
 Thus, the organization of the PhyloCode, some of its terminology, and the wording of certain rules are derived from the BioCode.
 Other rules are derived from one or more of the rank-based codes, particularly the botanical and zoological codes.
 However, many rules in the PhyloCode have no counterpart in any code based on taxonomic ranks because of fundamental differences in the definitional foundations of the alternative systems.
-Note that the PhyloCode dos not govern the names of species, whose rules of availability, typification, etc., remain regulated by the requisite traditional Code of Nomenclature.
+Note that the PhyloCode does not govern the names of species, whose rules of availability, typification, etc., remain regulated by the requisite traditional Code of Nomenclature.

 Future

 The PhyloCode is controversial and has inspired considerable criticism from some taxonomists.

-While inaugurated decades ago, the number of supporters for widespread adoption of the PhyloCode is still small, and the publication of PhyloCode literature stagnated in the mid 2010s.
-While Phylonyms were published in spring 2020, it remains unclear how the code will be implemented and how widely it will be followed.
-Some supporters believe that it should only be implemented, at least at first, as a set of rules accompanying the associated registration database, RegNum, and that acceptance by the scientific community may proceed from the popularization of RegNum as a utility for finding clade names and definitions.
+While inaugurated decades ago, the number of supporters for widespread adoption of the PhyloCode is still small, and the publication of PhyloCode literature stagnated in the mid-2010s, before accelerating after publication of Phylonyms in 2020 and of the launch of the Bulletin of Phylogenetic Nomenclature, which is a journal dedicated to the publication of nomenclatural acts (especially definition of taxon names) valid under the PhyloCode.
+To be valid under the PhyloCode, taxon names and associated definitions should be registered in the RegNum database.

 A list of published critiques of the PhyloCode can be found on the ISPN's website, as can a list of rebuttals.